-The appliance is fitted with a versatile multifuel grate and the appliance has been tested and approved burning dry, well-seasoned logs or briquetted Maxibrite smokeless fuel.
-These are the recommended fuels.
+The appliance is fitted with a woodburning base and the appliance has been tested and approved burning dry, well-seasoned logs.
+This is the only recommended fuel.
 For other fuels please contact the manufacturer for advice.

 Note: Warning!- Petroleum coke fuels or household waste must not be burnt on this appliance.